Sunday, 9 December 2012

 ‘I just can’t tell you how much I love this horse.’
 Sam Twiston-Davies, of Hello Bud.

 One of the things I love about racing is its vocabulary.
 There is an entire lexicon of mysterious phrases which must seem impenetrable to the casual viewer.
 Then there are the straightforward words which may confuse.
 A great compliment paid to racehorses is that they are honest.
 What can this mean?
 That the animal will not cheat you at cards, or run off with your savings?
 That its word is its bond?
-What can honesty indicate when applied to a flight animal, with no moral sense?
+What can honesty indicate when applied to a flight animal?

-In one way, a horse is only as good as its rider and handler.
+In a way, a horse is only as good as its human.
 People say that equines are a perfect mirror of their owner.
 And it is true that they will give you back exactly what you put in.
 At the same time, they do have their intrinsic characters.
-There are fragile, sensitive ones, and fiery, alpha ones.
-There are idle ones and intelligent, questing ones; there are brave ones and even funny ones.
-Some are independent and self-contained as cats; others are fools for affection.
-(My own mare is one such; she will do anything for love.)
+There are fragile, sensitive ones, and fiery, confident ones.
+There are dreamy, idle ones and intelligent, questing ones; there are brave ones and comical ones.
+Some are independent and self-contained as cat, others adore affection.

 One of the most honest horses in training is a wonderful old veteran called Hello Bud.
 He is a glorious jumper, and his speciality is leaping round over the vast Aintree fences.
-He does not, as the racing people say, know how to run a bad race.
+He does not know how to run a bad race.

 He has been ridden by Sam Twiston-Davies since the jockey was still a schoolboy amateur, and they have a glorious and rather touching partnership.
-Twiston-Davies is twenty now, just at the beginning of what will surely be a glittering career, and dear Hello Bud is fourteen, which is old for a chaser, and is cantering into the twilight of his competitive life.
+Twiston-Davies is twenty now, just at the beginning of what will surely be a glittering career, and dear Hello Bud is fourteen and is cantering into the twilight of his competitive life.
 Soon, it will be time for him to go out in the field, where the roar of the crowd shall be a distant memory.

-I adore him because he jumps like a stag, because he always tries his heart out, because he really loves it, and because he has that shining honesty, written all over his lovely bay face.
+I adore him because he jumps like a stag, because he always tries his heart out, because he has such enthusiasm and verve, and because he has that shining honesty, written all over his lovely bay face.

 Yesterday was the Becher Chase, over the big Grand National fences.
 A strong field of class horses was lined up, some of them half the age of Hello Bud.
 But I always back him, out of sheer love, and so I did again, a tiny bit each-way at 14-1.